-The use of private and public cloud products meet different needs.
+The use of private and public cloud products often meet different needs.
 “Public cloud” typically refers to software services like virtual machines and apps.
 “Private cloud” typically refers to a private infrastructure like a data center, physical servers and network utilities.

 Use of Public Cloud Platform For Sensitive Data

 If you are going to use a public cloud instance to host sensitive information it is your responsibility to make sure that your data collection and retention policies are compliant with applicable laws.